-In my last post I focused on the crucial skills sales leaders need in their teams in order to secure and grow those large value customers as outlined in our free eBook, Winning the Large Value Customer in 2018 – A Sales Leader’s Guide.
+In my last post I focused on the crucial skills sales leaders need in their teams in order to secure and grow those large value customers as outlined in our eBook, Winning the Large Value Customer – A Sales Leader’s Guide.
 Following on from this theme, I wanted to pull out another key topic from the book and share some of my top tips when it comes to helping your team overcome the common inhibitors to success.

-In my 30 years in sales, I’ve found that many professionals face the following barriers to success:
+In my 30 years in sales, I’ve found that many sales professionals face the following barriers to success:

 Fear of failure